aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/managing-ranges/_index.md

 ## **Introduction**

-In Excel, you can select multiple cells with a mouse box selection, the set of selected cells is called "Range".
+In Excel, you can select multiple cells with a mouse‑box selection; the set of selected cells is called a **Range**.

-For example, you can click the left mouse button in Cell "A1" of the Excel and then drag to cell "C4".
+For example, you can click the left mouse button in cell **A1** of the worksheet and then drag to cell **C4**.
 The rectangular area you selected can also be easily created as an object by using Aspose.Cells for Python via .NET.

-Here is how to create range, put value, set style, and do more operations to the "Range" object.
+Here is how to create a range, put values, set style, and perform more operations on the **Range** object.

 ## **Managing Ranges Using Aspose.Cells for Python Excel Library**

-Aspose.Cells for Python via .NET provides a class, [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook) that represents a Microsoft Excel file.
-The [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook) class contains a [**worksheets**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook/worksheets/) collection that allows access to each worksheet in an Excel file.
+Aspose.Cells for Python via .NET provides a class, [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook), that represents a Microsoft Excel file.
+The [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook) class contains a **Worksheets** collection that allows access to each worksheet in an Excel file.
 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class.
 The [**Worksheet**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet) class provides a [**Cells**](https://reference.aspose.com/cells/python-net/aspose.cells/cells) collection.

 ## **How to Create Range**

-When you want to create a rectangular area that extends over A1:C4, you can use the following code:
+When you want to create a rectangular area that extends over **A1:C4**, you can use the following code:

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Ranges-Create.py" >}}

 ## **How to Put Value into the Cells of the Range**

-Say you have a range of cells that extends over A1:C4.
-The matrix makes 4 * 3 = 12 cells.
+Say you have a range of cells that extends over **A1:C4**.
+The matrix has **4 × 3 = 12** cells.
 The individual range cells are arranged sequentially.

-The following example shows how to input some values into the cells of the Range.
+The following example shows how to input some values into the cells of the **Range**.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Ranges-PutValue.py" >}}

 ## **How to Set Style of the Cells of the Range**

-The following example shows how to set style of the cells of the Range.
+The following example shows how to set the style of the cells of the **Range**.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Ranges-SetStyle.py" >}}

 ## **How to Get CurrentRegion of the Range**

-CurrentRegion is a property that returns a Range object that represents the current region.
+**CurrentRegion** is a property that returns a **Range** object that represents the current region.

 The current region is a range bounded by any combination of blank rows and blank columns.
-Read-only.
+It is read‑only.

-In excel, you can get CurrentRegion area by:
+In Excel, you can obtain the CurrentRegion area by:
-1. Select an area(range1) with the mouse box.
+1. Selecting an area (**range1**) with the mouse box.
-2. Click "Home - Editing - Find & Select - Go To Special - Currect region", or use "Ctrl+Shift+*", you will see excel automatically helps you select an area(range2), now you made it, range2 is the CurrentRegion of range1.
+2. Clicking **Home → Editing → Find & Select → Go To Special → Current region**, or using **Ctrl+Shift+***.
+Excel will automatically expand the selection to **range2**, which is the CurrentRegion of **range1**.

-Using Aspose.Cells for Python via .NET, you can use "Range.current_region" property to perform the same function.
+Using Aspose.Cells for Python via .NET, you can use the `Range.current_region` property to perform the same function.

-Please downloaded the following test file, open it in excel, use the mouse box to select an area "A1:D7", then click "Ctrl+Shift+*", you will see area "A1:C3" selected.
+Please download the following test file, open it in Excel, use the mouse box to select an area **A1:D7**, then press **Ctrl+Shift+***; you will see area **A1:C3** selected.

 [current_region.xlsx](current_region.xlsx)

-Now please run the following example, see how it works in Aspose.Cells for Python via .NET:
+Now please run the following example to see how it works in Aspose.Cells for Python via .NET:

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Ranges-CurrentRegion.py" >}}

-## **Advance topics**
+## **Advanced topics**
 - [AutoFill range of Excel file](/cells/python-net/autofill-ranges/)
 - [Copy Ranges of Excel](/cells/python-net/copy-ranges-of-excel/)
 - [Copy Range Data Only](/cells/python-net/copy-range-data-only/)